the-monorepo/nexus/faultjs/fault-benchmarker/README.md

 # Benchmarker

-Benchmarking library for measuring various fault localization/repair algorithms in Fault.js
+Also known as DefectsJS.
+A benchmarking library for measuring various fault localization/repair algorithms in Fault.js

 ## Installation